Ket-Labs/Ket-Labs.github.io/compare.md

 * Get Master degree offered by Berkley, Columbia and other universities.
 However, as PhD (or PhD student) you are unlikely to be motivated and have time/money to get another Masters degree.
 * Use online classes offered by Coursera, DataCamp and other websites.
 Though these classes are great, they usually are quite general, and are not tuned for specific auditory and goal.
 * Onsite trainings and bootcamps.
-If your goal is to get a job, we recommend one of the following pathways:
+If your goal is to get a DS job, we recommend one of the following pathways:
-    + 35-hour program -> Job
+    + 35-hour program -> DS job
-    + 35-hour program -> 5-7 weeks Bootcamp -> Job
+    + 35-hour program -> 5-7 weeks Bootcamp -> DS job
     + 12 weeks bootcamp

 ### The table bellow compares our program to other offerings.